 One of the easiest ways to find relevant software in your industry is to do a quick Google search for “[keyword]” + software

-For example: If you run a fitness blog you could search for…
+For example: If you run a fitness blog, you can search for…

-Here is an example of how Appusmo did this recently with a free Lifetime account of Buffer.
+Here is an example of how AppSumo did this recently with a free Lifetime account of Buffer.

 Last but not least…

 Time with you.

 Call it coaching, mentorship or masterminding.
 It’s the #1 thing that your readers want.

 You can do this in the form of a Skype or phone call.
 You can even host a Google Hangout and include more than one person.